 - is backed by sufficient and sustained funding

 - is committed to ongoing evidence-based improvement and refinement.

-Progress has undoubtedly been made in these areas, particularly with the creation of Respect (Victoria’s dedicated prevention agency), the release of a dedicated 10-year primary prevention and increased investment in prevention.
+Progress has undoubtedly been made in these areas, particularly with the creation of Respect Victoria (Victoria’s dedicated prevention agency), the release of a dedicated 10-year primary prevention strategy and increased investment in prevention.
 However, stakeholders expressed frustration about a disconnection between different elements of the system, inadequate overall investment, and the short-term nature of the funding that does exist, which were seen to be stymieing progress.

 Multiple themes emerged from our consultations, which form the section headings in this report: